Posted under Car Lights & Glass

 6. Windshield washer fluid low warning light

 The windshield washer warning light indicates that your windshield washer fluid is low.
-Luckily, getting rid of this light is easy.
+It’s one of the simpler warnings on your dash, but 8% of drivers still couldn’t identify it.
+Luckily, extinguishing this light is easy.
 Just check your windshield washer fluid and refill the tank.
 If you have plenty of fluid or the light doesn’t disappear after filling your tank, you may need to inspect and replace the sensor.

 7. Tire Pressure Monitoring System (TPMS) warning light